Techcyte/devkit/docs/container-hosting-service.md

    - Downloads the image, processes it, and posts results to Techcyte.
 Prints results if posting fails.

 ### 5. Deploy
-   - Push your image to the Techcyte external container registry.
-See instructions [here](guides/external-container-service/index.md).
+   - Push your image to the Techcyte container registry.
+See instructions [here](guides/container-hosting-service/index.md).

 ## Example Output (local output)